Redox logo

 How to talk about integration when selling to health systems

-November 30, 2022
+Nov 30, 2022

 When selling to or working with a health system, it’s crucial to be able to communicate resource expectations and strategy around integration.
 According to 2021 HIMSS research, health systems rank EHR and enterprise system incompatibility as the #1 or #2 biggest obstacles when considering third-party solutions.
 This post will help sales teams better understand how to effectively pitch integration as part of a sales strategy, as well as how to set expectations for a successful integration project.

-Keys to Pitching Integration
+Keys to pitching integration

 You’ve created an amazing product and are ready to sell to health systems, but how do you get the right prospects to bite?
 Focusing on answering these key questions can make the difference between being passed over and landing the sale.